About the Position

 - Demonstrated experience or commitment to working in a multicultural environment where commitment to diversity based on race, ethnic and national origin, age, sexual orientation, gender identity, and physical ability is an important institutional value;

-- Enthusiasm for TAG’s mission is a must; familiarity with advocacy, public health, policy making, or lived experience with the conditions on which TAG works, is a plus.
+- Enthusiasm for TAG’s mission is essential; familiarity with advocacy, health, policy making, or lived experience with the conditions on which TAG focuses (i.e., HIV, hepatitis C, TB), is a plus.

 Salary & Benefits

-The annual compensation will be $120,000 to $130,000, commensurate with experience and skills.
-TAG offers a competitive benefits package that includes fully employer paid health insurance for the employee and their dependent(s), and generous paid vacation (starting at four weeks, plus additional paid sick leave and holidays).
-TAG provides professional development opportunities and a flexible work environment.
+The annual compensation range will be $70,000 – $76,000, commensurate with experience, skills, and performance.
+TAG offers a competitive benefits package that includes fully-employer paid health insurance for the employee and their dependent(s), and generous paid vacation (starting at four weeks, plus additional paid sick leave, and holidays).
+TAG also provides professional development opportunities and a flexible work environment.
 TAG is an eligible employer for Public Service Loan Forgiveness.

 Location and Hours

-This is an exempt position, with 40 hours per week expected generally within TAG’s office hours (10am-6pm ET).
-Work on evenings and weekends may be required.
+This is an exempt position, with 40 hours per week expected within TAG’s office hours (9am – 5pm or 10am-6pm ET).
+Work on evenings and weekends may be required at times.

 How to Apply

-Please send a one-page cover letter, current CV/resumé, 2 writing samples, and 3 professional references and their contact information to email@example.com, with “Chief Operating Officer” as the subject line.
+Please send a one-page cover letter, current CV/résumé, 2 writing samples (note: a recent multimedia or educational/training product designed solely or primarily by the candidate may be submitted in lieu of one writing sample), and 3 professional references and their contact information to email@example.com, with “HIV Community Engagement Manager” as the subject line.
 We will review applications on a rolling basis.
 Please, no recruiters or phone calls.

 Treatment Action Group is an equal opportunity employer and does not discriminate on the basis of sexual orientation, gender identity or expression, race, color, religion, national origin, sex, age, marital status, disability, personal appearance, family responsibility, political affiliation or any other status protected by applicable law.
 People of color; women; transgender, nonbinary, and gender nonconforming people; veterans; and people with disabilities are encouraged to apply.